Zeros and roots of unity in character tables: Abstract

 \section{Abstract}

 For any finite group $G$, Thompson proved that, for each $\chi\in\Irr(G)$, $\chi(g)$ is a root of unity or zero for more than a third of the elements $g\in G$, and Gallagher proved that, for each larger than average class $g^G$, $\chi(g)$ is a root of unity or zero for more than a third of the irreducible characters $\chi\in\Irr(G)$.
-We prove that ``more than a third'' can be replaced by ``more than half'' for all finite nilpotent groups.
+We show that in many cases ``more than a third'' can be replaced by ``more than half''.